critocrito/sugarcube/packages/plugin-youtube/README.md

 ### `youtube_download`

+NOTE: This plugin is about to deprecate.
+Use the `media_youtubedl` plugin as a replacement.

 This plugin downloads all videos of type 'youtube_video' that are found in the `_sc_downloads` field and calculates a sha256 hash sum of the downloaded file.
 It also downloads thumbnails and subtitle files if available.
 The plugin